Poppamunz/RequiemBot/README.md

 ## Usage
 ### Invite to your server:
-Once I've found somewhere to host RequiemBot, a link to invite it to your Discord server will be here.
+I am currently testing the bot with a small group of people, and will make an invite link publicly available when I've received enough feedback.
 ### Run locally:
-1. Clone this repository using Git, and cd into the resulting directory
-2. Create a copy of `.env-example` and rename it to `.env`
+(Requires Python ≥ 3.10)
+1. Install from PyPI using `pip install requiembot`
-3. In `.env`, replace `[YOUR TOKEN HERE]` with your Discord bot token
+2. Set environment variable `TOKEN` to your Discord bot token
-4. Run `pip install -e .` which will install this project as a PyPI package
-5. Run `python -m requiembot`
+3. Run `python -m requiembot`

 ## Features
 ### Commands